YuiAfterDark/Hahaido/Aria/readme.md

 ### Usage Notes

-Built for classic lists.
+Built for classic animelists.

 **Columns:**

-??
+- Tags
+- any others?

+**Notes:**

+Font used on signboard looks to be Zhikharev, a paid font.